-In six studies in groups of patients with cosmetic allergy (allergic contact cheilitis, patients known to be allergic to cosmetics or fragrances, and patients with previous positive patch test reactions to deodorants, perfumes, eau de toilette, aftershave, bath or shower products, or skin creams), frequencies of sensitization to MP ranged from 14% to 45%, and were mostly between 17% and 24%.60-65 These high frequencies are hardly surprising, considering the selection criteria.
-Relevance in three studies addressing this issue was $100\%^{62,63,65}$ (the latter selected on the basis of relevant reactions), but causative products were not mentioned.
+In six studies in groups of patients with cosmetic allergy (allergic contact cheilitis, patients known to be allergic to cosmetics or fragrances, and patients with previous positive patch test reactions to deodorants, perfumes, eau de toilette, aftershave, bath or shower products, or skin creams), frequencies of sensitization to MP ranged from 14% to 45%, and were mostly between 17% and 24%.
+60-65 These high frequencies are hardly surprising, considering the selection criteria.
+Relevance in three studies addressing this issue was 100% 100% (the latter selected on the basis of relevant reactions), but causative products were not mentioned.

-In six studies in groups of patients suspected of having cosmetic or fragrance allergy,^{66-71} frequencies of sensitization ranged from 9.4% to 19.6%.
+In six studies in groups of patients suspected of having cosmetic or fragrance allergy,66-71 frequencies of sensitization ranged from 9.4% to 19.6%.
 Relevance was mentioned in one study only (95%), but this investigation had certain weaknesses.66 There was a control group in only one study: the frequency of sensitization in the group suspected of having cosmetic/fragrance allergy (7.9%) was significantly higher than in a control group undergoing routine testing.70

-In seven studies in which patients with eyelid dermatitis or periorbital dermatitis were patch tested with MP, frequencies of sensitization ranged from 1.7% to 17%, but in five of the seven studies, the frequency was <7%.^{72-78} In three investigations in which relevance was addressed, rates of relevant reactions were 43%,77 58%,78 and 75%,74 but the culprit products were not mentioned.
-In four studies with a control group, the frequency of sensitization to MP was significantly lower than in routine testing.^{73-75,78}
+In seven studies in which patients with eyelid dermatitis or periorbital dermatitis were patch tested with MP, frequencies of sensitization ranged from 1.7% to 17%, but in five of the seven studies, the frequency was <7%.
+Tested in three investigations in which relevance was addressed, rates of relevant reactions were 43%, the four studies with a control group, the frequency of sensitization to MP was significantly lower than in routine testing.
+Tested in the service of sensitization of the service of sensitization of the service of sensitization of the service of sensitization to MP was significantly lower than in routine testing.

-In hairdressers, the prevalence of sensitization to MP in most studies was not or only slightly elevated,^{79-83} which also applies to healthcare professionals, including nurses.^{84-86} However, adequate control groups are largely lacking.
-Other indications for patch testing with MP have included individuals suspected of having photodermatoses, children, physical therapists, and patients with pure allergic hand dermatitis, with poikiloderma of Civatte, and with facial allergic contact dermatitis; convincingly elevated rates of sensitization to MP were not observed.5
+In hairdressers, the prevalence of sensitization to MP in most studies was not or only slightly elevated, 79-83 which also applies to healthcare professionals, including nurses.
+84-86 However, adequate control groups are largely lacking.
+Other indications for patch testing with MP have included individuals suspected of having photodermatoses, children, physical therapists, and patients with pure allergic hand dermatitis, with poikiloderma of Civatte, and with facial allergic contact dermatitis; convincingly elevated rates of sensitization to MP were not observed.
+5